Resources and Guidelines for Employers

 Transgender and gender non-conforming youth and adults should be addressed and referred to by their preferred names, and by pronouns corresponding to their gender identity that is asserted at school, work, and/or accessing services.

 Transgender and gender non-conforming youth and adults should not be required to obtain a court-ordered name and/or gender change or have a diagnosis from a psychologist or therapist as a prerequisite to being addressed by their preferred name and pronoun corresponding with their gender identity.

 The name in employment personnel records should match the name on the Social Security card.
 The records should be changed if a revised Social Security card is received.

 What is employment discrimination?

 It is illegal in the state of Massachusetts to discriminate against an individual on the basis of their gender identity in the area of employment.
-Discrimination is unfair treatment because of an individual’s membership in a particular group, including transgender and transexual people.
+Discrimination is defined as unfair treatment because of an individual’s membership in a particular group, including transgender and gender non-conforming people.